mobileblobs/chrometizer/README.md

 ```

 ## Use (clients)
-There is build-in very primitive web client which you can use at
+There is built-in, very primitive, web client which you can use at
 http://server_lan_ip/.
 You will need to use the LAN IP of the machine
 (host with docker) if you want to cast.